open-webrtc-toolkit/owt-server/doc/servermd/Server.md

         bin/init-rabbitmq.sh [--deps]
    > **Note**: You can change the shell scripts to initialize them according to your own requirement.
 Or choose any other existing MongoDB or RabbitMQ service, like those with cluster support.
 Make sure MongoDB and RabbitMQ services are started prior to all MCU cluster nodes.

+    If non-default user of rabbitmq-server is used, do as following in each module:

+        initauth.js

-3. Choose machines to run nuve instances.
+3. Choose machines to run management-api instances.
 These machines must be visible to clients(such as browsers and mobile apps).

-4. Edit the configuration items of nuve in Release-<Version>/nuve/nuve.toml.
+4. Edit the configuration items of management-api in Release-<Version>/management_api/management_api.toml.

     - Make sure the [mongo.dataBaseURL] points to the MongoDB instance.
     - Make sure the [rabbit.port] and [rabbit.host] point to the RabbitMQ server.

-5. Initialize and run nuve instance on each machine with following steps.
+5. Initialize and run management-api instance on each machine with following steps.

-    1) Initialize MCU manager nuve for the first time execution:
+    1) Initialize MCU manager management-api for the first time execution:

         cd Release-<Version>/
-        nuve/init.sh
+        management_api/init.sh

     **Note**: If you have installed early version of MCU, the stored data will not be compatible with 4.0 version.
 Pay attention to the warning and choose option to update your MCU data in mongodb.

-    2) Run MCU manager nuve and the sample application with following commands:
+    2) Run MCU manager management-api and the sample application with following commands:

         cd Release-<Version>/
-        bin/daemon.sh start nuve
+        bin/daemon.sh start management-api

-6. Choose any nuve instance machine to run the sample application server for quick MCU service validation.
+6. Choose any management-api instance machine to run the sample application server for quick MCU service validation.

         cd Release-<Version>/
         bin/daemon.sh start app
    > **Note**: You can also deploy the sample application server on separated machine, follow instructions at Release-<Version>/extras/basic_example/README.md

 7. Choose machines to run cluster-managers.
-These machines do not need to be visible to clients, but should be visible to nuve and all workers.
+These machines do not need to be visible to clients, but should be visible to management-api and all workers.
 8. Edit the configurations of cluster-manager in Release-<Version>/cluster_manager/cluster_manager.toml.

     - Make sure the [rabbit.port] and [rabbit.host] point to the RabbitMQ server.